-The lessons have been generalized for global use and should be adjusted to align with country and cultural contexts.
-Users of the supplement may wish to adapt the role plays and case studies or to add and localize other relevant content, such as child marriage, transactional or cross generational sex or multiple concurrent partnerships.
+The lessons have been adapted to suit the needs of young female survivors of sexual violence ages ten and older who are living in shelters in Sri Lanka and are unable to attend school.
+Users of the supplement should adjust the lessons as needed to align with their target population's specific country and cultural context.
+Users may wish to adapt the role-plays and case studies or to add and localize other relevant content, such as child marriage, transactional or cross-generational sex or multiple concurrent partnerships.
 Special attention should be given to vulnerable groups, such as working youth, street children, refugees, and migrant workers, who may require additional information on risk reduction and preventive behaviors at earlier ages.